-The Canon EOS 2000D (called Canon T7 in some regions) and the Canon PowerShot G1 X Mark II are two digital cameras that were officially introduced, respectively, in February 2018 and February 2014.
+The Canon EOS 2000D (called Canon T7 in some regions) and the Canon PowerShot G1 X Mark II are two digital cameras that were revealed to the public, respectively, in February 2018 and February 2014.
 The 2000D is a DSLR, while the G1X Mark II is a fixed lens compact.
 The cameras are based on an APS-C (2000D) and an 1.5-inch (G1X Mark II) sensor.
-The 2000D has a resolution of 24 megapixel, whereas the G1X Mark II provides 13 MP.
+The 2000D has a resolution of 24 megapixels, whereas the G1X Mark II provides 13 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G1 X Mark II is considerably smaller (34 percent) than the Canon 2000D.
 In this context, it is worth noting that neither the 2000D nor the G1X Mark II are weather-sealed.